ghschaden/CSSP-Proceedings/README.txt

 Modified by B. Crysmann and G. Schaden for EISS 14.
 2022-07-02 v.
 3.3
 2022-07-29 v.
-4.0 (breaking changes to user interface)
+4.0 (breaking changes to user interface) 2024-01-02 v.
+4.1 (modifications for EISS 15)

-This is a LaTeX template package for EISS, for either pdflatex, xelatex or lualatex as the typesetting engine (we recommend the use of xelatex).
+This is a LaTeX template package for EISS, for either pdflatex, xelatex or lualatex as the typesetting engine (we recommend the use of lualatex).
 As of EISS 14, latex with dvi output is no longer supported.

 This package consists of 12 files: